 Over 6,000 study participants, who lost more than 50 pounds and kept the weight off more than three years, offer tips to succeed.

-About one in five Americans who have lost weight have kept those pounds off long-term.
-A new Cal Poly study powered by machine learning reveals some secrets to how people lose weight and keep it off: persevering despite setbacks; regularly looking back at what their life was like before the weight loss; and remaining focused on their health.
+About one in five Americans who have lost weight have done it permanently.
+A recent Cal Poly study using machine learning shows some tips on how individuals may lose weight and keep it off: including perseverance in the face of obstacles, constantly reflecting on their lives before the weight loss, and maintaining a health-focused mindset.

 The findings, published today (February 9, 2022) in Obesity: The Journal of The Obesity Society, is the first large-scale study that allowed weight loss maintainers to identify in their own words what helped them succeed.
-The more than 6,000 participants were WW members who had lost more than 50 pounds on average and kept it off for more than three years.
-They answered open-ended questions about their motivations (in the past and present) and strategies for maintaining weight loss and the resulting lifestyle changes.
-Researchers then used machine learning to group responses by topic.
+More than 6,000 individuals, all of whom were WW members, had, on average, dropped more than 50 pounds and kept it off for more than three years.
+They responded to open-ended questions on their reasons (past and present), methods for sustaining weight loss, and the resulting lifestyle changes.
+Following that, topics were grouped by researchers using machine learning.

 “One of the most impressive findings was how weight-loss maintainers described perseverance in the face of setbacks,” said Suzanne Phelan, a professor in Cal Poly’s Kinesiology and Public Health Department, who led the study.
 “Weight-loss maintainers saw setbacks as part of their successful journey.
 Setbacks were not described as failures.
 They were seen as a temporary interruption in their path.
 Many weight-loss maintainers described getting back on track at the next meal or the next day and measuring overall success based on long-term goals.”